 Basically, Revolut is an ordinary prepaid debit card like any other one you might know.
 But the inventors of Revolut wanted to take it one step further.
 That’s why this debit card comes with a, what one might call a ‘light version’ of a chequing account at even lets exchange and transfer money globally.

 And there’s even more: you can withdraw money from ATMs all over the world.
-Up to €200/₤200 per month are free!
+5 withdrawals of an accumulated amount of up to €200/₤200 per month are free!
 They won’t charge any foreign transaction fees, and you can set up accounts for different currencies.

 Tip: You will receive your first prepaid debit credit card for free if you follow some rules during your sign up.
 For more information, click here: Get your first card for free & without shipping costs

 Some of you might have heard of Revolut’s competitor, such as Wise or neat.
 Even if their services might differ, they all have one thing in common: they’re out there to become the biggest nightmare for the long-established banks.
 Instead of opening branches that cost money, these Startups will use something you’re always carrying with you to replace your old bank: your smartphone.

 Good for you.
 Because the times when you had to drive through town to see your customer service rep for every minor request are over, you can conduct all your banking business via an app.

 Revolut is a Startup from the UK.
 Just like other financial Startup, they begann to conduct business without a banking license.
 But the guys from Revolut are trying to get their own license in the country of Latvia.
 Also, Revolut was all international right from the start.
 That’s why you’ll find them in countries outside of Europe and North America.